 This doesn’t just encourage people to buy more.
-Although brands can see more than 30% higher revenue per user from a virtual sales advisor compared to a traditional ecommerce web session, the consumers who tend to chat with businesses also spend 60% more overall than those who don’t.
-This can be a huge windfall if you’re trying to grow your ecommerce revenue, but it can also give you a stronger relationship with each and every consumer.
+Although brands can see more than 30% higher revenue per user from a virtual product advisor compared to a traditional eCommerce web session, the consumers who tend to chat with businesses also spend 60% more overall than those who don’t.
+This can be a huge windfall if you’re trying to grow your eCommerce revenue, but it can also give you a stronger relationship with each and every consumer.

 When Commerce is Conversational, Satisfaction Goes Up